cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 The purpose of this primer is not to teach you how to write Dockerfiles - however, there are a few key aspects worth highlighting here:

-- we are using a *multi-stage build* to first compile our JavaEE Webapp with Maven, and then declare the Tomcat environment from which the JavaEe Webapp will be served.
+- we are using a *multi-stage build* to first compile our JavaEE Webapp with Maven, and then declare the Tomcat environment from which the JavaEE Webapp will be served.
 - instead of having to figure out how to install Tomcat into a base *scratch* Docker image, we'll make use of all the hard work smart people have put into preparing the `tomcat:10.0.27-jre17` base image - and save ourselves a bunch of grief in the process.

 Open a command terminal in the `/api` directory and build an image from the Dockerfile above.